 Ken Thompson: I was always interested in games.
-I had written game books and crosswords, things like that.
-Chess in particular, I took up kind of the year that Bobby Fisher was mopping up in the U.S. when he was - he's about one month different age than I. And you know you get this feeling that you know, you know why aren't you any good?
-You know he's on the cover of Look Magazine you know at 14 and I'm going to school in Texas.
+I read game books and crosswords, things like that.
+Chess in particular, I took up kind of the year that Bobby Fisher was mopping up in the U.S. when he was - he's about one month different age than I. And you know you get this feeling that, you know, why aren't you any good?
+You know he's on the cover of Look Magazine at 14 and I'm going to school in Texas.
 So my parents played bridge and - the whole family actually played bridge, I played bridge a lot.
-Never liked the game and they would take me to this hotel once a week where they played duplicate bridge, in this little town in Texas.
+Never liked the game -- and they would take me to this hotel once a week where they played duplicate bridge, in this little town in Texas.
 And there were a couple of old men there that played chess in the lobby.
 And when I didn't play bridge I'd go and watch them play chess.
-And eventually I started playing and then I read a couple books on it with all of Bobby Fisher, you know, hullabaloo going on.
-Then I played for about six months, like on the team in school.
+And eventually I started playing and then I read a couple books on it with all of the Bobby Fisher hullabaloo going on.
+Then I played for about six months, on the team in school.
 This is - I believe it was 7th grade; it might have been 6th grade.
 And I guess nobody in 6th grade ever read a chess book before because as soon as you read a chess book you're better than everybody else.